alibaba/testable-mock/docs/en-us/doc/frequently-asked-questions.md

 This problem is caused by the system `Class Path` content is too long, and has nothing to do with `TestableMock`.
 However, it should be noted that IntelliJ provides two auxiliary solutions: `JAR manifest` and `classpath file`.
 If `TestableMock` is used in the test, please select `JAR manifest`.

 ![jar-manifest.png](https://img.alicdn.com/imgextra/i2/O1CN01hfC5YE1Kw0gBIlB2x_!!6000000001227-2-tps-752-171.png)

+#### 10. Getting "no unique public constructor for [xxx]" error with `OmniConstructor`?

+When the `omni.constructor.enhance.enable` configuration is enabled, `TestableMock` will dynamically add a constructor with a parameter of `java.lang.Void` when each class is loaded into memory to avoid the original type constructor exceptions that may be thrown.
+The above error occurs when some frameworks do not allow multiple constructors for some classes.

+The solution is to add the package path where the error class is located to the `omni.constructor.enhance.pkgPrefix.excludes` configuration, which tell `TestableMock` not to dynamically add constructors to these classes.
+For details, please refer to the [Global Run Arguments](en-us/doc/javaagent-args.md) document.